is there a disconnect between pa’s reporting systems and pa school districts?

 Now I knew Ms. Beresford back in the day (and she and Dr. Gilbert were always tight as ticks, weren’t they?), and liked her immensely…enough even to give (not sell) her furniture (including an antique 3/4 bed) when one of her kids needed a bed and they had just moved into a new house in Ardmore.
 (But I digress)

-But sadly, I guess I do NOT really know either her or Dr. Melissa Gilbert any longer, and check this out from the Inquirer in the letters to the editor:
+But sadly, I guess I do NOT really know either her or Dr. Melissa Gilbert any longer.

 Now Dr. Gilbert has risen in her world.
 (Director of the Center for Sustainable Communities at Temple University no less?)
 She was just starting out when I met her years ago, and again, I liked her very much.
 Sadly, I liked her enough to try to help get her elected to the Lower Merion School Board in the first place.
 Her letter co-scribbled with Dr. Robert Copeland the Autocrat in Chief of Lower Merion School District just doesn’t sit right, does it?